Guy Pepper: International career

 Pepper has represented England at U18 level.
 In January 2023 he was named in the England U20 squad for the first time.
 In February 2024 he started for the England A team in a victory over Portugal.

 On 10 March 2024, Pepper was called up to train with the senior England squad by coach Steve Borthwick for the conclusion of their 2024 Six Nations campaign.

 In May 2025 Pepper was called up to a training camp for the senior England squad.
 In June 2025, he played for an England XV side in a non-cap friendly against a France XV, which they lost 24–26 at Twickenham Stadium.
-He won his first cap for England from the bench in a 35-12 victory over Argentina during the 2025 Summer Test Series.
+He won his first cap for England from the bench in a 35–12 victory over Argentina during the 2025 Summer Test Series.
 In the following match, he assisted Jack van Poortvliet for the deciding try also against Argentina in 22–17 victory to claim 2–0 series win.

+Pepper was a try-scorer for England in a 73-8 win against Fiji during the 2026 Nations Championship on 11 July 2026.

 Personal life

-Guy's father, Martin Pepper, played as a back row forward for Harlequins and represented England B. He is the Director of Sport and Second Master at Barnard Castle School where he coached in Guy's later years as a pupil at the school.
-Guy’s brother Max Pepper plays for Bristol Bears having formerly represented Newcastle Falcons.
+Guy's father, Martin Pepper, played as a back row forward for Harlequins and represented England B. He is the Second Master at Barnard Castle School where he coached in Guy's later years as a pupil at the school.
+Guy's brother Max Pepper plays for Bristol Bears having formerly represented Newcastle Falcons.
 Max has played sevens for Great Britain.